In this guide, we’ll reveal the best and poorest Kia EV6 years to buy, backed by data from NHTSA, Consumer Reports, and Cars.com.

 Kia EV6 Generations

 The Kia EV6 debuted in 2022, showcasing Kia’s electric ambitions.
-Built on the E-GMP platform, it offers an impressive 310-mile range and can charge from 10% to 80% in just 18 minutes.
+Built on the E-GMP platform, it offers a remarkable 310-mile range and can charge from 10% to 80% in just 18 minutes.

-With an optional dual-motor AWD setup, spacious high-tech interior, cutting-edge safety features, and a drool-worthy infotainment system, the EV6 is Kia’s recipe for electric excellence.
+With an optional dual-motor AWD setup, spacious high-tech interior, cutting-edge safety features, and an engaging infotainment system, the EV6 is Kia’s recipe for electric dominance.

-Let’s take a brief look at the EV6 generations from 2022 to today:
+Let’s take a quick look at the EV6 generations from 2022 to today:

-We’ve laid out the generations to give you a bird’s-eye view of the EV6’s evolution.
-Keep in mind that the biggest changes often happen between generations, and these shifts could be the make-or-break factor in your decision.
+We’ve laid out the generations to give you a thorough view of the EV6’s evolution.
+Keep in mind that the most substantial changes often happen between generations, and these shifts could be the make-or-break factor in your decision.

 Kia EV6 Best, Neutral, and Worst Years

 When we’re ranking these cars, we don’t just pull numbers out of thin air.
-Our ratings are based on a potpourri of factors, including (but not limited to):
+Our ratings are based on a mixture of factors, including (but not limited to):

 - Reliability reports straight from the owners’ mouths